Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 # Random numbers with CUDA for the Anti-Aliasing

 The chapter 8 is about anti-aliasing which consist of sampling the square region centered at a pixel that extends halfway to each of the four neighboring pixels.
 To sample the square pixel we will take some random point inside it.
 So we need to generate random numbers via the CUDA API to acces them on the GPU.
 To do so we need to use the cuRAND library.
-Also ince random numbers on a computer actually consist of pseudorandom sequences, we need to setup and remember state for every thread on the GPU.
+Also since random numbers on a computer actually consist of pseudorandom sequences, we need to setup and remember state for every thread on the GPU.
 That's why we will create a "curandState" per pixel:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 #include <curand_kernel.h>